Allan H. Kittleman: Later career

-Following his election defeat in 2018, Kittleman was appointed to the Maryland Worker's Compensation Commission by Governor Larry Hogan.
+Following his election defeat in 2018, Kittleman was appointed to the Maryland Workers' Compensation Commission by Governor Larry Hogan.

 In September 2021, Kittleman announced he would run for County Executive of Howard County in the 2022 election.
 He cited community division and taxes as key issues for his campaign.

-Kittleman sought and received campaign contributions from the Citizen's Election Fund, a tax-funded government program that provides money to candidates and bars them from accepting donations from businesses, PACs, or special interest groups.
-2022 is the first year a local public campaign finance program was available.
-Kittleman had previously opposed the creation of the Citizen's Election Fund.
+Kittleman sought and received campaign contributions from the Citizens' Election Fund, a tax-funded government program that provides money to candidates and bars them from accepting donations from businesses, PACs, or special interest groups.
+2022 was the first year a local public campaign finance program was available.
+Kittleman had opposed the creation of the Citizens' Election Fund.

 Kittleman lost to incumbent county executive Calvin Ball III in the general election on November 8, 2022, and conceded to Ball the following day.